kostas96674/battleship/README.md

 # battleship

-Implementation of the battleship game in C#
+This project was implemented in the third semester of my studies at the University.
+It is a C# implementation of the battleship game.